 A lawyer's law license may be suspended if the lawyer has failed to cooperate with the disciplinary process.
 The purpose of this is to promote lawyer cooperation to aid in the effective and efficient functioning of the disciplinary system.
 The Commission brings allegations of non-cooperation before the Court by filing petitions to show cause.
-During the reporting year, the Disciplinary Commission filed 51 petitions to suspend the law licenses of 26 lawyers with the Supreme Court for failing to cooperate with investigations.
+During the reporting year, the Disciplinary Commission filed 38 petitions to suspend the law licenses of 27 lawyers with the Supreme Court for failing to cooperate with investigations.
 The following are the dispositions of the non-cooperation matters that the Commission filed with the Court during the reporting year or that were carried over from the prior year:

-Show Cause petitions filed51 Dismi ssed as moot after cooperation before show cause order0 Petitio on pending on June 30, 2019, without show cause order0 Show cause orders with no suspension40 • Dismissed after show cause order due to compliance Suspe nsions for non-cooperation12 • Non-cooperation Suspensions still in effect on June 30, 2019 Non-C Cooperation Suspensions Converted to Indefinite Suspensions4 C. Trust Account Overdraft Reporting the Di Discip supply circun ant to Admis.
+Show Cause petitions filed 37 Dismissed as moot after cooperation before show cause order 0 Petition pending on June 30, 2020, without show cause order 1 Show cause orders with no suspension 36 • Dismissed after show cause order due to compliance 24 • Dismissed due to disbarment, resignation or suspension 9 • Show cause orders pending on June 30, 2020 3 Suspensions for non-cooperation 15 • Non-cooperation Suspensions still in effect on June 30, 2020 1 Reinstated due to cooperation after suspension 1 Non-Cooperation Suspensions Converted to Indefinite Suspensions 8

+C. Trust Account Overdraft Reporting

+Pursuant to Admis.
 Disc.
-R. 23 § 29, all Indiana lawyers must maintain their client trust in financial institutions that have agreed to report any trust account overdrafts to sciplinary Commission.
-Upon receipt of a trust account overdraft report, the blinary Commission sends an inquiry letter to the lawyer directing that the lawyer a documented, written explanation for the overdraft.
-After review of the instances surrounding the overdraft, the investigation is either closed or referred to sciplinary Commission for consideration of filing a disciplinary grievance.
-The re sults of inquiries into overdraft reports received during the reporting year are: Overd Inquir Inquir Reaso d Over from Prior Year • Non-Trust Account Inadvertently Misidentified as Trust Account
+R. 23 § 29, all Indiana lawyers must maintain their client trust accounts in financial institutions that have agreed to report any trust account overdrafts to the Disciplinary Commission.
+Upon receipt of a trust account overdraft report, the Disciplinary Commission sends an inquiry letter to the lawyer directing that the lawyer supply a documented, written explanation for the overdraft.
+After review of the circumstances surrounding the overdraft, the investigation is either closed or referred to the Disciplinary Commission for consideration of filing a disciplinary grievance.

+The results of inquiries into overdraft reports received during the reporting year are: